 WHY DO CHILDREN NEED TO DEVELOP PERCEPTUAL MOTOR SKILLS?

 Preschoolers are still in Jean Piaget’s pre-operational stage of development.
 They think in symbols, are developing memory, imagination and their thinking is egocentric and based on intuition not logic so they cannot yet grasp complex concepts such as direction, spatial awareness and speed variance (fast or slow).
 Perceptual motor development involves brain functions necessary to plan and make decisions from simple to more complex.
 Building perceptual motor skills allows children to practice these complex and unfamiliar tasks such as stepping back without looking or touching the right hand to the left knee (spatial awareness).
 Mastery of these perceptual motor skills sets a foundation for being more active and completing important day-to-day activities independently while preparing to read, write and master more complex skills.
-Young children need to be taught and provided with opportunities to practice perceptual motor skills; they do not just occur overnight (1).
-Waiting until elementary school (when specific sports and other physical activities are introduced) to teach motor skills to the child contributes to her lack of self-efficacy and consequently her ability to successfully participate.
-Children who do not develop these skills will eventually gravitate away from active sports, games and dance towards less threatening sedentary hobbies (2).
+Young children need to be taught and provided with opportunities to practice perceptual motor skills; they do not just occur overnight (2).
+Waiting until elementary school (when specific sports and other physical activities are introduced) to teach motor skills to the child contributes to her lack of self-efficacy and consequently their ability to successfully participate.
+Children who do not develop these skills in their early years will eventually gravitate away from active sports, games and dance towards less threatening sedentary hobbies (3).

 DIRECTION, TIME & SPACE